 - Visual evoked potentials (VEPs) — VEPs involve visual stimuli that measure the electrical response and health of the brain's primary visual cortex.
 This test helps access central visual function and detects abnormalities in optic nerve transmission.

 We treat and help patients manage neurological conditions by offering a wide range of treatments.
 Some of the surgical and non-surgical neurological procedures we provide include:

-VNS involves the implantation of a small device that stimulates the vagus nerve with electrical impulses.
-The vagus nerve stimulator is an effective treatment for epilepsy and seizure disorders.
+- Vagus nerve stimulation (VNS) — VNS involves the implantation of a small device that stimulates the vagus nerve with electrical impulses.
+It is an effective treatment for epilepsy and seizure disorders.